jordanlewis9/callstackblogpart2/README.md

 // logs 'Luke Skywalker, I am your father!'
 \`\`\`
 </br></br>
-It's exactly the same behavior as using .then callback syntax, except it looks nicer!
+It's exactly the same behavior as using the .then callback syntax, except it looks nicer!
+Instead of passing the result of the Promise into a .then().catch() block, we're simply passing it into a variable.
+We can then work with that variable on the same block-levels as the API call, with the additional perk that the operations further down the function do not get invoked.